 - How much time is wasted by your LOs and team sending emails back and forth because there isn’t transparency around appraisal statuses?

 This is just a sampling of the specific questions you should consider when evaluating how your appraisal processes impact your bottom line.
 From a high level, it may make sense why the appraisal is not immediately prioritized.
 But when lenders take the time to analyze these deeper questions, then the hidden costs and benefits of advanced appraisal technology immediately appear.
+We compiled a list of the 10 ways appraisal tech improves profits for lenders in another blog post and built a guide on three ways lenders can boost appraisal operational efficiency.
+At Reggora we're helping to write the book on how lenders can uncover hidden costs in their appraisals.

 I can assure you based on the hundreds of conversations that we have had with executive teams that the hidden costs of poor appraisal processes are truly abundant and often overlooked.
 When you consider how much faster an appraisal platform implementation can get done versus a massive POS or LOS initiative, the ROI starts to get pretty appealing and becomes something of a ‘quick win’ for the team.